Even in rough terrain, you can grow your career in human resources.

 Calculating whether an organization is subject to the employer mandate should be done monthly, and a record of such calculations should be maintained.
 Here are the steps:

-- Next, calculate the total number of hours worked during the month by employees who are not full time, and divide the total by 120.
-The result (rounded down) is the number of full-time-equivalent employees represented by the hours worked by the organization’s non-full-time employees.
+Next, calculate the total number of hours worked during the month by employees who are not full time, and divide the total by 120.
+The result (rounded down) is the number of FTEs represented by the hours worked by the organization’s non-full-time employees.

 Determine whether to “play or pay”

-By performing the calculations—on a regular and defined basis—to determine if an organization has 50 or more FTEs, an employer determines if it is required to offer full-time employees health insurance that meets the Affordable Care Act’s standards for affordability and essential coverage.
+By performing the calculations—on a regular and defined basis—to determine if an organization has 50 or more FTEs, an employer determines if it is required to offer full-time employees health insurance that meets the ACA’s standards for affordability and essential coverage.

 If the answer is no—that is, the organization has fewer than 50 FTEs—there is no legal obligation to offer health coverage of any kind to any employees.
 Nonetheless, many small organizations that are not obliged to offer health coverage may do so anyway, perhaps as a recruiting and retention strategy.
 Those employers should bear in mind that other aspects of the health reform law may apply to the coverage they offer.

 If the answer is yes—there are 50 or more FTEs—the employer must decide whether to offer full-time employees affordable, essential coverage (the “play” option) or to decline to offer such coverage and thereby incur federal penalties (the “pay” option).
 Such decisions by an employer should be aligned with the organization’s total rewards strategy.
 The decisions should be considered, for example, in the light of how they would help advance the employer’s recruitment and retention efforts—its means of getting the right employees in the door and keeping them there.
-Enforcement of this employer mandate for large employers has been postponed for one year and is now scheduled to take effect Jan.
+Enforcement of this employer mandate for large employers took effect Jan.
 1, 2015.
-See, House Subcommittees Examine Impact of PPACA Mandate Delay.

 Decision to “play.”
 If an organization subject to the employer mandate decides to “play”—to offer health coverage to full-time employees—the coverage must meet the health law’s standards of affordability and minimums of essential coverage; otherwise, the employer could be liable for federal penalties.
 The subjects of affordability and essential coverage are discussed in separate sections below.